di-lenn/di-lenn/README.md

 - 👋 Hi, I’m @di-lenn
 - 👀 I’m interested in ☕️
-- 🌱 I’m currently learning machine learning & artificial intelligence
+- 🌱 Computer Science & IT - Class of 2022
-- 📫 How to reach me - twitter @di_lenn
+- 📫 How to reach me - twitter @dylanlee01

 <!---
 di-lenn/di-lenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.